codeframework/Docs/CODE Framework (.NET) Change Log.md

 * There now are standard layouts and templates for both vertical and horizontal multi-panels (with and without headers)
     * All standard themes support these new default templates
 * Ribbons can now be used to display only the actions of a selected view, without requiring a main model with actions anymore.
+* Fixed a bug with the Ribbon in the Workplace Theme not always showing all actions when the view Title is empty when the view launches.

 ## 4.1.930.0